diaswrd/shorty-challenge/README.md

 ### Profit
 Access [http://localhost:3000/](http://localhost:3000/) in your favorite modern browser and you will probably see the service up and running.
+This micro service was developed and tested on Mac OSX 10.9.5.

 ### Running tests
     $ bundle exec rspec